ollies5/WaymoTakeoutViewer/README.md

 **This is a work in progress!
 Some things are definitely broken.**

-Some things that don't really work right now:
+Roadmap:
-- Multi stop trips
+- Multi stop trips actually working
-- The UI in general (although recently improved!)
+- A better way to seperate each trip since some are bunched together in a single .json file
+- A lifetime stats page with things like total spent, longest trip etc.

 This web app is designed to be easy to use - just a single file to download that's ready to go.